aodn/utilities/geoserver/tile_seeder/README.md

-## About
+# About

-### tile_seeder
+## tile_seeder.js

-A simple utility which mimicks the behaviour os OpenLayers and request exactly the same URLs OpenLayers does for squidclient.
-Should be used to seed/purge layers in a squid cache.
+A simple utility which mimicks the behaviour of OpenLayers and outputs exactly the same URLs OpenLayers does.
+Can be used to seed/purge layers in a squid cache.

 ### Dependencies